 The Supplemental Nutrition Assistance Program (formerly known as "food stamps") provides food assistance for nearly 1.8 million low-income New Yorkers including families, people who are aging and people with disabilities.
 The program helps families and individuals supplement the cost of their diet with nutritious foods.

 All Cash Assistance and SNAP applicants that have been approved for benefits will receive an EBT card in the mail.
 If your EBT card has not yet arrived, you can go to the Brooklyn OTC site for your permanent card, or one of seven open center locations for a temporary card that will have all benefits available until the EBT card arrives.
-Please see the list of locations.
+Please see this list of locations.

 Here is a list of documents you may need to determine your eligibility for SNAP (W-129G):